Environmental Education Action Fund

 What kind of projects are funded?

-- Make meaningful contributions to improving their local environment
+• Make meaningful contributions to improving connections to local environment

-- Gain skills and are encouraged and supported to take future action for the environment as a result of participating
+• Promote others to gain skills and are encouraged and/or supported to take future action for the environment as a result of participating

 How much can I apply for?